 Servals occur in 40 African countries across all five regions, but only marginally in North Africa.

-List of African countries where Servals occur (IUCN 2021):
+List of African countries where Servals occur (IUCN Red List):

 North Africa: Sudan, Morocco